MasonKogami/eventure/README.md

 # Eventure
-Eventure, an Eventbrite clone, is your one stop shop to find your next outing.
+Eventure, a clone on Eventbrite, is your one stop shop to find your next outing.